Why we ban stuff

 We have tried since 2012 to encourage more responsible behaviour with nitrous bulbs, the potential health impact and resulting rubbish makes completely banning NOS an attractive proposition.
 It is not cool or okay for people to be stumbling around the festival area sucking on balloons and leaving spent bulbs on the ground.
 It’s not okay for people to leave boxes of spent bulbs on the ground at their campsites either.

-Although last year saw some improvement there was still a considerable number of spent bulbs found around the festival area and the spent cartridges found in the campsite areas was once again disgusting.
+Last year there was still a considerable number of spent bulbs found around the festival area and the spent cartridges found in the campsite areas was once again disgusting.

-We have decided to continue the ban on nitros within the festival area and are still considering extending the ban to campsites in future years.
+We have decided to extend the ban on nitros to the whole site including campgrounds.
 Anyone caught with bulbs or paraphernalia will have them confiscated immediately.

 Drones!
 As much as we understand how excited people are to fly drones, Rainbow Serpent Festival is not the place to do it.
 Apart from the privacy issue and the inherent danger of flying a multi rotored machine above large crowds, we just don’t want to see numerous buzzing drones flying around Rainbow everywhere.
 Consequently drones of any kind are not permitted at Rainbow.
 People who are caught flying them will have them confiscated immediately.